Josh Simmons: 2025 season

 Simmons started at left tackle in the first five games of the Chiefs' 2025 season.
-He was ruled out in Weeks 6 through 9 due to personal reasons.
+He was ruled out for Weeks 6 through 9 due to personal reasons involving his family.
+Simmons suffered a dislocation and fracture in his wrist in the team's Week 13 matchup against the Dallas Cowboys; he was placed on injured reserve on December 3, 2025.

 Personal life

 Simmons' father Nelson Simmons played in MLB for three seasons in the 1980s.
 His uncle Chris Fuamatu-Ma'afala was a fullback in the NFL for seven seasons.
 Simmons is of partial Samoan descent.